Guide to UK Applications • Undergraduate

 What do firm and insurance mean?

 Think of your firm option as your first choice.
-This is the course you would pick over all others and where you would want to spend the next three years; your dream college.
-Your insurance option, on the other hand, is your backup; the college you would want to attend in case you don’t meet the conditions of your firm choice.
+This is the course you would pick over all others and where you would want to spend the next three years.
+This is your dream college.
+Your insurance option, on the other hand, is your backup.
+The college you would want to attend in case you don’t meet the conditions of your firm choice.

-Usually, conditional offers from your firm choice are higher than your insurance and if you accept and meet the conditions of your firm choice, your place is guaranteed and you are obligated to attend.
-Typically, the insurance offer is also conditional and, in the event you do not meet the conditions for your firm choice, you must fulfil your insurance conditions for your place to be confirmed.
+Usually, conditional offers from your firm choice are higher than your insurance.
+If you accept and meet the conditions of your firm choice, your place is guaranteed and you are obligated to attend.
+Typically, the insurance offer is also conditional and, if you do not meet the conditions for your firm choice, you must fulfil your insurance conditions for your place to be confirmed.

 How do I choose my firm and insurance choice?